 - Open the main menu by tapping the Ξ button on the top-left of the App home screen.

-- Tap Advanced Settings
+- Tap on the Gear icon to access Advanced Settings

 - In your Advanced Settings screen, tap Network Mode